-All workshops can be booked here.
+All workshops are now online via Zoom, and can be booked here.
 (Simply choose the date of the workshop you are interested in on the booking page.)

 New Moon Yoga and Intention Setting Workshop